Outlook for Film Animation Careers

 In fact, the BLS predicts video games, movies and television will be the three biggest career growth industries, as well as increased demand for animation on mobile devices and tablets.
-Statistics compiled by the Entertainment Software Association are extremely positive, with no sign of slowing down in the future: Consumers spent $21.53 billion on video games, apps, hardware and accessories in 2013; digital content, mobile apps and social networking games accounted for 53 percent of those game purchases.
+Statistics compiled by the Entertainment Software Association are extremely positive, with no sign of slowing down in the future: There were 227 million American playing video games in 2021; digital content, mobile apps and social networking games accounted for 57% of those game purchases.

 With employment options for animators opening up in many different arenas, this is a great time to start your career.
 Getting an education may well be the best way to give you an edge when you begin searching for an internship or job within the field.

 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.

 Animation Education & Career Guide